 Call non-emergency dispatch 503-823-3333

 The non-emergency number is for situations that are not an immediate threat to life or property and emergency services will eventually be dispatched.
-Online reports can be made here.
+Make an online report.

 Below are some examples of non-emergency situations where responders will be dispatched: